peopleware/openapi/resource/search-index.md

 - `fuzzy`: array of strings on which the represented resource is to be found with a fuzzy match

-- `dependendencies`: array of canonical URIs of the resources; the search index document for this resource needs to be updated too when the search index document for the reference resources is updated
+- `dependendencies`: array of canonical URIs of the resources the represented resource depends on; when the search index document for the referenced resources is updated, the search index document for the represented resource needs to be updated too

 - `content`: A data structure that is different for each resource, but has some common properties: